Observations at the hive entrance

 |

-Finding white pupae on the morning after a cold night means that part of the brood could not be kept warm by too few workers and that this chilled brood is removed from the hive to avoid bacterial superinfection.
-Lizards and birds will take advantage as well… |
+Finding white pupae on the morning following a cold night means that part of the brood could not be kept warm by too few workers, and this cold-killed brood is being removed from the hive to prevent bacterial secondary infection.
+Lizards and birds will help themselves in passing… |

 |